technomancer-lv/dxemu/README.md

 ### What's this project for?
 This project is small and simple replacement for dual 8" floppy drive GMD-70 (ГМД-70) used with Soviet made PDP-11 compatible computers DVK (ДВК) and Electronica-60 (Электроника-60).
-Emulator is tested as working with MS1201.02 (МС1201.02) board, with I4 (И4) interface board and will be tested with MS1201.01 later, and maybe even with original PDP-11 RX01 controller card if I'll ever get one.
+Emulator is tested as working with MS1201.01, .02 (МС1201.01, .02) CPU boards with integrated controllers and with I4 (И4) standalone controller board.
+Will be tested with original PDP-11 RX01 controller card if I'll ever get one.

 ### What's the purpose of this?
-There are several (planned) pros of this emulator:
+There are several pros of this emulator:
-- small size lets to install it directly into case of DVK-2M and maybe Electronica-60 (not yet tested if it fits).
+- small size lets to install it directly into case of DVK-2M and Electronica-60.
 - no need for enormous external 8" floppy drive what makes retro computer easier to demonstrate.
 - it's possible to load floppy drive image over Arduino compatible TTL serial cable what makes it easier to exchange files with retro computer.
 -  can be used to reliably boot computer and to initialise different boot media, for example, MX format 5" disks and MFM hard drives.